How to Choose Mutual Funds: Criteria and Guidelines | Share India

 The mutual fund industry provides investment solutions for investors of all ages.
-You can choose a mutual fund for wealth creation, children's higher education, vacation planning, property purchase, or income generation during retirement.
-Nevertheless, the most important question arises: How to select mutual funds that will meet your investment goals?
+One can choose a mutual fund for wealth creation, children’s higher education, vacation planning, property purchase, or income generation during retirement.
+Nevertheless, the most important question that arises is how one can select mutual funds based on one’s investment goals.
+To understand how to choose mutual funds, one needs to be aware of the following three things:

 Financial Goals